 My sister won.
 I ate a lot of Randy's vom.

 It looked like these Shyguys were about to enter the 36 chambers.

 When I came out of the bathroom, my sister was talking to Lloyd Kaufman, founder of Troma Entertainment.
 I don't think he actually knew who she was, but his employee did, and he pretended to.

 My sister asked me to take a photo of this Sith Lord sleeping with his lightsaber by the women's bathroom.
 The lady with the bullhorn woke him up when she announced everyone had to leave.

 Also, my camera got steamed up.

-After she said everyone had to leave, he flicked his lightsaber on without moving otherwise and she responded with, "I saw that!"
+After she said everyone had to leave, he flicked his lightsaber on without moving otherwise, and she responded with, "I saw that!"
 Everybody fell all over the place laughing.
-At first we thought he was a fool but he won us over with his subtle, saberlike humor.
+At first we thought he was a fool, but he won us over with his subtle, saber-like humor.
 When was the last time someone you thought was asleep made you laugh?

-This was my favourite costume that I saw.
+This was my favorite costume that I saw.
 One of the Monarch's ex-henchmen would be hanging out shooting up outside a comic convention.
 It made me very happy to see this man in this costume in this place.

 This was the weirdest costume I saw at NYCC.
 He also wasn't wearing shoes, which takes commitment because even the nudest costumers still wear flip flops.
 He was wearing glasses, though.